Sign In / Sign Out

 As part of its overall program to ensure appropriate measures to protect PII and other sensitive data in a robust and least-intrusive manner, Arizona State University provides requirements for encrypting data in transit and storage.

-Implementing encryption of data in storage is one of ASU's 2014 Top Five Critical Security Initiatives.
-As per a document cited by the CFO and Provost in a faculty/staff newsletter dated October 9, 2014, "Faculty and staff need to implement encryption and other standard security requirements on all devices accessing the ASU network.
+Implementing encryption of data in storage is one of ASU's Top Five Critical Security Initiatives.
 This can include desktops, laptops, mobile devices, printers, HVACs, RFID readers, cameras, display boards, etc." Encrypt everything!

 Endpoint Encryption ensures that if your computer is stolen, any sensitive information on its disk will be unavailable to the thief.
 Encrypt your computer's hard disk using your operating system's built-in disk encryption software or other encryption software suggested by UTO.

 All ASU maintained computers, backup media, and other devices used to store electronic data should be secured using full-disk encryption (FDE) everywhere possible, with key escrow adequate to provide for third-party data recovery in the event of legal requirements or business need.
+In addition to full disk encryption, All ASU computers should encrypt individual files containing sensitive data.
 The minimum standard for encryption algorithms should be 128-bit AES, or the highest level allowed by export controls in the case of international applications.

 Devices should comply with minimum hardware and software requirements for ASU-sanctioned FDE solutions.
 If a device cannot be encrypted because its operating system is obsolete, the device should be upgraded to a current operating system.
 If a device lacks the recommended hardware (e.g., minimum system requirements for compliant operating system, chipset including compliant TPM chip), the device should be upgraded or replaced with a compliant device.